 Introduction: The urban fabric of Jerusalem.
 Mid-century social housing today.
 (2015)

 Return to Zion has been prototyped in Japan and exhibited and discussed at international venues.

-More information and upcoming venues
+More information and venues

 Cuarto Magazine, Fall 2017 — Spin-off book